Acronikhil/Online-Private-Tutor-Finder-System/README.md

 Requirements: Java 8 or +version , Eclipse/Intellij IDE , gradle, postgreSQL

-  Open Eclipse and click on file/import/general/projects from folder or archive and import project.
+  Open Eclipse and click on file/import/general/projects from folder or archive and import project from location Online-Private-Tutor-Finder-System/springboot/onlinePrivateTutorFinder/

   Now right click on project name and go to configure click on Add Gradle Nature.
 If not showing then go on gradle and click on refresh gradle project